bottlerocket-os/bottlerocket-update-operator/README.md

 ## Getting Started

+### Version Support Policy

+As per our policy, Brupop follows the semantic versioning (semver) principles, ensuring that any updates in minor versions do not introduce any breaking or backward-incompatible changes.
+However, please note that we only provide security patches for the latest minor version.
+Therefore, it is highly recommended to always keep your Brupop installation up to date with the latest available version.

+For example: If `v1.3.0` is the latest Brupop release, then, `v1.3` (latest minor version) will be considered as supported and `v1.3.0` (latest available version) will be the recommended version of Brupop to be installed.
+When `v1.3.1` is released, then that version will be considered as recommended.

 ### Installation

 1. Brupop uses [cert-manager](https://cert-manager.io) to manage self-signed certificates used by the Bottlerocket update operator.
 To install cert-manager: